 Does this sound silly?
 Kind of, but the thing is, it’s a beautiful yet simple way of doing a quick inventory of our emotions to the reality of our day or week at work.
 If you figure which tasks lights you up, brings happiness to your day, gets you more energetic and creative, we get a simple road map of what we should be running toward to.
 Volunteer for more of the activities you enjoy.
 It’s not much but it’s a good starting point to understanding where we should focus majority of your time and energy in.
 And when you have spare time during the day, maybe you can ask a coworker for some help in trying to improve on the tasks you don’t like that much.
 If you think that the reason why you dread doing these activities is because you’re not that great at it, then reframe your mind and try improving your execution.

 There’s nothing wrong in asking for help or looking for a small collaboration with someone from the office.
 In fact, today’s work landscape is promoting this ideology so much so that most serviced offices today are all about creating workspaces that cultivate partnerships.
 Take for example, Sales Rain’s shared spaces.
-Its coworking area features an open layout that makes it easier for you to come over a coworker’s desk for help, not to mention that the overall layout of its offices also makes it convenient for spontaneous interactions that can lead to partnerships!
+Its semi-private offices feature an open layout that makes it easier for you to come over a coworker’s desk for help, not to mention that the overall layout of its offices also makes it convenient for spontaneous interactions that can lead to partnerships!

 Admittedly, the advice we just gave you might not make you instantly happy about your job, but at the very least, it helps you discover what you’re really like when you’re enjoying your job – and no one else can tell you that but yourself.
 Let us help you find happiness in the workplace, reach out to us, and we’ll be glad to give you a private tour.